 This retro feel does not compromise the quality of the movie.
 Quite the opposite, Twenty Twenty-Four is a fitting tribute to the sci-fi classics.
 It excels in its simplicity, deftly making use of the few resources available.
 There are also a few shortcomings, such as the excessive contextualisation of the movie in the beginning by the means of text, but this will not prevent you from having a lot of fun.

-Twenty Twenty–Four was completed in May 2016, and premiered in London at Empire Cinema, Leicester Square, with the British Independent Film Festival.
-You can find out more information about the film and where to view it next by clicking here.
+Twenty Twenty–Four was completed in May 2016, and premiered in London at Empire Cinema, Leicester Square, with the British Independent Film Festival, when this piece was originally written.
+It became available for streaming on iTunes and Hulu in March 2018.